 REHEATING – To reheat in oven or toaster oven, spray with some mist of water and then wrap them in aluminum foil and then bake at 350 for 5 minutes.
 To reheat in the microwave, cover the bread with some moist clean kitchen towel or paper towel and heat for about 1 minute or less

 This super easy mini cheddar mochi bread is seriously super easy to make.
-No kneading, no waiting time, no rising!
+No kneading, no waiting time, no rising, and no yeast!
 They are perfect as snacks or appetizers.

 Recipe is adapted from here